David Goodis: Radio and screenplays

 During the 1940s, Goodis scripted radio adventure serials, including Hop Harrigan, House of Mystery, and Superman.
 Novels he wrote during the early 1940s were rejected by publishers, but in 1942 he spent some time in Hollywood as one of the screenwriters on Universal's Destination Unknown.
 His big break came in 1946 when his novel Dark Passage was serialized in The Saturday Evening Post, published by Julian Messner, and filmed for Warner Bros. with Humphrey Bogart and Lauren Bacall heading the cast.
 Delmer Daves directed what is regarded as a classic film noir, and a first edition of the 1946 hardcover is valued at more than $800.

 Arriving in Hollywood, Goodis signed a six-year contract with Warner Brothers, working on story treatments and scripts.
-In 1947, Goodis wrote the script for The Unfaithful, a remake of Somerset Maugham's The Letter.
+In 1947, Goodis wrote the script for The Unfaithful, a remake of William Wyler's The Letter.
 Some of his scripts were never produced, such as Of Missing Persons and an adaptation of Raymond Chandler's The Lady in the Lake.
 Working with director Delmer Daves, he wrote a screen treatment for Up Till Now, a film which Daves described as "giving people a look at themselves and their [American] heritage".
 This film, too, was never made, but Goodis used some of its elements in his 1954 novel The Blonde on the Street Corner.

 Goodis is also credited with writing the screenplay to The Burglar, a 1957 film noir directed by Paul Wendkos that was based on his 1953 novel published by Lion Books.
 It was the only solely authored screenplay by him to be produced as a movie.
-It was remade in 1971 by Henri Verneuil as the French-Italian film Le Casse starring Omar Sharif and Jean-Paul Belmondo.
+It was remade in 1971 by Henri Verneuil as the French-Italian film Le Casse (The Burglars) starring Omar Sharif and Jean-Paul Belmondo.

 Marriage and divorce

 Until the late 2000s, it was widely believed that Goodis never married.
 His friend Harold "Dutch" Silver said Goodis never spoke of a wife, and no wife was mentioned in Goodis's obituary.
 Attorney correspondence also repeatedly stated that Goodis never married.

 However, research by Larry Withers and Louis Boxer has produced a marriage license for Goodis and Elaine Astor.
 It shows that they were married on October 7, 1943, by Rabbi Jacob Samuel Robins, Ph.D., at Ohev Shalom Congregation, 525 South Fairfax Avenue, Los Angeles.
 According to a divorce decree found in the attic of Philadelphia's City Hall, Astor received a divorce on January 18, 1946.

 Withers is Astor's son by a later marriage.
-He learned about her marriage to Goodis only after her death in 1986 from a stroke.
+He learned about her marriage to Goodis only after his mother had died in 1986 from a stroke.